 I encourage students to work together on assignments.
 However, when students work together, each person is individually responsible for their own work.
 Having one person answer the questions, write the code, etc. and then pass the results to the other person is not working together.
 Rather, each person should be engaged in the problems, sharing ideas, thoughts, and approaches.
 The individual differences in how we each write and talk should be present in the answers and work each person submits.
 Working together can enrich the learning of all those who are actively participating.

-I will use the above table for my recommendations.
+We will use the above table for recommending a proposed sancation.
 Keep in mind the the Eberly Committee on Academic Integrity as well as the Office of Student Conduct may choose alter the consequences, including increasing them.

 Issues involving violations copyright law (e.g., posting assignments to websites such as Chegg, CourseHero, etc.) will not only constitute a Major violation of the Academic Integrity policies of this course, but will also entail a separate violation of the Penn State Student Code of Conduct.